A New Approach to Challenging Targets

 In ALS, loss of motor neurons gradually limits people’s muscle control, eventually leading to the inability to swallow and breathe.
 There are approximately 30,000 people living with ALS in the United States, and the average lifespan after diagnosis is two to five years.
 There are no approved therapies that address the cause of the disease or significantly slow its progression.

-ACE-2223 is a small molecule designed to specifically target gain-of-function related, misfolded forms of TDP-43 that lead to disease pathology.
+ACE-2223 is a small molecule designed to specifically target misfolded TDP43 that leads to disease pathology.

 The complexity of misfolded TDP-43 has historically made TDP-43’s structure hard to analyze.
 It has also rendered difficult the design of drugs that directly target it – until our work at Acelot.

-Mass removal of TDP-43 from neurons leads to cellular death, so an ideal drug mechanism disrupts the TDP-43 diseased form specifically, pushing the equilibrium of TDP-43 aggregated forms towards prevalence of the healthy forms in their functional location in the nucleus.
+Mass removal of TDP-43 from neurons leads to cellular death, an ideal drug mechanism disrupts the disease-associated form of TDP-43, thus shifting the equilibrium back to the healthy form of TDP-43.
 This functional TDP-43 can then appropriately regulate mRNA splicing and correct translation of a wide range of proteins.

 ACE-2223: Our solution to restore TDP-43’s healthy form and function